conacts/obsidian/402 Sorting and Traversal Algorithms.md

 #### Heap Sort
 A sorting algorithm utilizing the **binary heap** data structure where we find the minimum element and place it in the beginning.
-This is very similar to the [[402 Sorting Algorithms#Selection Sort|selection sort algorithm]].
+This is very similar to the [[402 Sorting and Traversal Algorithms#Selection Sort|selection sort algorithm]].

 **Steps:**
 1. Translate array into **binary heap**